-Online sports betting is the perfect opportunity to explore the concept of P2P wagering, and one company, ZenSports, hopes to introduce a peer-to-peer sports betting exchange to the US.
-ZenSports is a blockchain technology company and aims to revolutionize the online gaming space.
+Online sports betting is the perfect opportunity to explore the concept of P2P wagering.
+Another company looking to join the P2P revolution is ZenSports.
+The operator hopes to introduce a peer-to-peer sports betting exchange to the US very soon.
+ZenSports is a blockchain technology company that is aiming to revolutionize the online gaming space.
 It is taking custom bets to a new stratosphere.

 Here we cover what P2P betting entails, how it works, and it could become the new norm for online gambling in the future.
-Until peer-to-peer sports betting is available in the US, have a look at these top-rated sports betting apps from legal and licensed US sportsbooks.
+Peer-to-peer sports betting is still in its infancy in the US, and as such, there is not a lot of competition.
+Until this happens, you may want to consider a more traditional sports betting app from legal and licensed US sportsbooks.

 What Is Peer To Peer Sports Betting?